lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * The version of the MD5 specification that it complies to.
 * The command used to generate this file \(from a 3D modelling tool\).
-* The number of Joints that are defined in the joints section
+* The number of Joints that are defined in the joints section.
 * The number of Meshes \(the number of meshes sections expected\).

 The Joints sections defines the joints, as it names states, their positions and their relationships.
 A fragment of the joints section of one of the sample models is shown below.